__Bonk__

 User ID: 490,177

-The internet
+Subject: The internet

 Koneg posted:

-IMHO posted: He fostered the development of the technology that we know now as the internet through legislation and incentives.
+He fostered the development of the technology that we know now as the internet through legislation and incentives.

-/facepalm The Internet existed before Albert Gore Jr was ever elected a Senator, I was playing my first MMO and downloading porn years before his bill ever passed a vote let alone became law.
+The Internet existed before Albert Gore Jr was ever elected a Senator, I was playing my first MMO and downloading porn years before his bill ever passed a vote let alone became law. rolling_eyes

-Don't be daft Koneg.
 I'm not arguing that he "invented" the internet.
 Highways existed before Eisenhower too, but there were no on-ramps (access) for the common man until Eisenhower had the foresight to push threw legislation.
 Same with the internet.
 There was no internet at my house or your house.
 Al Gore had the foresight to push threw legislation when others didn't.
 He made possible, threw legislation and incentives, the on ramps in all our houses.
 This is just a plain and simple fact.

 -----signature-----

-You're Right ~ Koneg He's [Manegarm] like the Fred Phelps of atheism. ~Bubbledude many of you are in the Republican boat, aka the ship of fools. ~Modeeb We are here on Earth to fart around.
+We are here on Earth to fart around.
 Don't let anybody tell you any different. ~Kurt Vonnegut

 Link to this post